AbrahamSM96/spa-backend-psicoterapeuta/README.md

 # SPA-backend-Psicoterapeuta Magdalena Montiel ⚛️

-This repo only have an api for the SPA-frontend-psicoterapeuta to managment of the email with nodemailer.
+This repo only have an api for the SPA-frontend-psicoterapeuta to management of the email with nodemailer.

 ## Getting Started 🚀